aedownie/rewilding2021/README.md

 # rewilding2021
 This repository contains the data and code from Oyesola et al. (20??) and Downie et al. (20??).
-The data include both immunological data (e.g. flow cytometry results describing cell type distributions, complete blood count results, cytokine levels), as well as behavioral data in the form of check-in records across the rewilding period.
+The data include both immunological data (e.g. flow cytometry results describing cell type distributions, complete blood count results, cytokine levels) and behavioral data in the form of check-in records across the rewilding period.
 Metadata is also included.

 The code provides the necessary information to process the data and analyze it, as well as code for